 The inner structure of the HyperLab databases is rarely changing with newer versions of HyperLab, and these minor changes are transparent for different HyperLab versions - that is, the HyperLab 2002, 2005, 2008 and 2009 branches are able to use the same databases.

-However, from HyperLab 2009, advanced database functions are introduced - for example the P/T (peak-to-total) analysis.
+However, from HyperLab 2009, advanced database functions are introduced.
 These new functions of HyperLab require at least the 2009.1 version database.